-When the word “Honduras” enters a conversation, many people in the United States conjure up visions of crime, gangs, drugs and thousands of starving people clamoring to swarm the US illegally at any cost.
-Others envision idyllic scenes of tropical splendor, a Garden of Eden where beachcombers bask in a hammock under mango trees and soak up sun and trade-wind breezes There are times and places where both these daydreams are true, but for the common rural Honduran campesino the reality is much different.
+When the word “Honduras” enters a conversation, many people in the United States conjure up visions of crime, gangs, drugs, and thousands of starving people clamoring to swarm the U.S. illegally at any cost.
+Others envision idyllic scenes of tropical splendor, a Garden of Eden where beachcombers bask in a hammock under mango trees and soak up the sun and trade-wind breezes.
+There are times and places where both these daydreams are true, but for the common rural Honduran campesino (farmer) the reality is very different.

 A trip to rural Honduras is a step back in time.
 I’ve occasionally compared it the the Wild West of the United States, but in reality rural Honduras is more like a continuation of the Spanish Colonial era.
 Except for a few small details, a visitor from 1750 would hardly notice a difference; roads are still dirt and dusty and filled with kids and dogs; women still wash clothes by hand and dry them on rocks in the sun; an occasional burro or ox-cart can be seen plying what roads that are wide enough for such traffic.

-About a hundred yards down this hill is the end of all modern convenience and dependence on the wonders of electricity.
+In the photo above, about a hundred yards down the hill is the end of all modern conveniences—including the wonders of electricity.
 The last pole is just ahead; beyond that is a whole different world, a world unimaginable to most modern armchair travelers.
 The summit of the Cordillera is a short climb up the mountain to the right, but this is the highest pass for automobile traffic on the Camino Blanco.
 This is where “rural” Honduras truly begins.

 Scattered among these mountain peaks and valleys are many dwellings and small subsistence farms, some inherited from ancestors who benefited from Spanish land grants, others who took advantage of Honduras’ liberal homestead laws.

 Much of the land in remote sections of Honduras is owned by the government.
-A person in need of a home or small farming space can apply to the local Aldea or Municipality for a plot of land.
-The only real conditions are that he must prove he was born in the local area, and the payment of a nominal filing fee.
-The Aldea will then send their surveyors to measure the land and mark the boundaries.
-If approved, the successful applicant must construct some form of dwelling of the land within a certain time and pay a tax assessment.
+A person in need of a home or small farming space can apply to the local aldea (municipality) for a plot of land.
+The only real conditions are that he must prove he was born in the local area, and he must pay a nominal filing fee.
+The aldea will then send their surveyors to measure the land and mark the boundaries.
+If approved, the successful applicant must construct some form of dwelling on the land within a certain time and pay a tax assessment.
 The land is then his for all time.

-The house started above is now the home of our neighbor on the Cordillera.
+The house started in the photo above is now the home of our neighbor on the Cordillera.
 He may not have electricity to light his home at night, but he has one great view!

 Adobe houses sometimes have concrete floors, some with tile.
 Others in more remote areas have pounded earth floors.
 Few if any have indoor plumbing.
 After a coating of stucco and paint, adobe houses can look quite nice.
 These little dwellings are comfortable, cool in summer, warm in winter, and almost none have glass windows or even screens.
 Windows are left open during the day, and closed with wooden shutters after dusk to keep out mosquitoes and any uninvited jungle critters.
 One little animal, however, infests nearly every house in rural areas and many in the cities.
 These are geckos.